Youth Council Bylaws

 Section 1.2 Purpose.
-The Springdale Youth Council is established to encourage young people to become engaged with their local government, receive mentoring from City officials, perform community service for the benefit of Springdale residents, advise local government officials on the issues that face young people in our community, and learn about local government and the importance of civic participation.
+The Springdale Youth Council is established to encourage young people to become engaged with their local government, learn from City officials, perform community service for the benefit of Springdale residents, advise local government officials on the issues that face young people in our community, and learn about local government and the importance of civic participation.

-c.
-Group Service Project: Complete one service project for the benefit of the community or a city department.
+- Group Service Project: Complete one service project for the benefit of the community or a city department.

 ARTICLE II.
 MEMBERSHIP